Case Study: Impact of Two-Component Tariffs for Manufacturing Facilities in Vietnam

 (Combination of AI analysis + Human Interpretation)

-• Standard deviation (6,322.575 kW) shows substantial variability across 30-minute intervals—important for capacity planning and peak shaving strategies.
+Standard deviation (6,322.575 kW) shows substantial variability across 30-minute intervals—important for demand management and peak shaving strategies.

 Let's further examine the Top 0.5% and 10% of the peaks by TOU category and the peaks for each month